chef/chef-web-docs/chef_master/source/chef_private_keys.rst

 .. tag security_chef_validator

-Every request made by the chef-client to the Chef server must be an authenticated request using the Chef server API and a private key.
-When the chef-client makes a request to the Chef server, the chef-client authenticates each request using a private key located in ``/etc/chef/client.pem``.
+Every request made by the Chef Infra Client to the Chef Infra Server must be an authenticated request using the Chef Infra Server API and a private key.
+When the Chef Infra Client makes a request to the Chef Infra Server, the Chef Infra Client authenticates each request using a private key located in ``/etc/chef/client.pem``.

 .. end_tag